 Ynez Johnston Bio

-Painter/printmaker Ynez Johnston was born in 1920 in Berkeley, California.
-She studied drafting, painting and printmaking at the University of California with Worth Ryder, Erle Loran and Margaret Peterson.
-Johnston's work is characterized by "jigsaw" shapes reminiscent of primitive designs.
-Her unique style blends modernism and ancient art forms from her travels to Italy, Mexico, India and Nepal.
-She has also done 3-dimensional pieces in collaboration with her husband, poet and novelist John Berry, and with ceramic sculptor Adam Mekler.
+YNEZ JOHNSTON (b.
+1920) Ynez Johnston was born in 1920 in Berkeley, California.
+She attended the University of California, Berkeley where she studied drafting, painting and printmaking with Worth Ryder, Erle Loran and Margaret Peterson.
+Johnston's unique style blends modernism and ancient art forms from her travels to Italy, Mexico, India and Nepal.
+In addition to her intricate prints and paintings, Johnston also created three dimensional pieces in collaboration with her husband, poet and novelist John Berry, and with ceramic sculptor Adam Mekler.

-She received a grant from the National Endowment for the Arts, a Guggenheim Memorial Foundation Fellowship, first place in watercolor at the Metropolitan Museum of Art in 1952, and Fresno Art Museum's Distinguished Artist Award in 1992.
-She exhibited at the San Francisco Museum of Art, and at Mitsukoshi in Tokyo.
-Her work is in the collections of the Museum of Modern Art and the Metropolitan Museum of Art, in New York City.
+In 1951, a selection of her paintings and etchings were featured in an exhibition at the Museum of Modern Art.
+Subsequently, she received a grant from the National Endowment for the Arts, a Guggenheim Memorial Foundation Fellowship, first place in watercolor at the Metropolitan Museum of Art in 1952, and Fresno Art Museum's Distinguished Artist Award in 1992.
+Her work is in the collections several prominent institutions, including the Museum of Modern Art and the Metropolitan Museum of Art.